yangyijiu/screw-classifier/README.md

 #### Step 2: Image Enhancement

-We provide another script, `enhance_dataset.py`, that enhances the images, making defects more pronounced.
+We provide another script `enhance_dataset.py`, that enhances the images, making defects more pronounced.
 The enhanced images will be saved in the `./archive-enhance` directory.

 ```bash
 python enhance_dataset.py